girirajhira/Giraphics/tutorial.md

 * `Graph.grid()` adds grids to the plot.
 It takes optional arguments for `colour`,  `strokewidth`, `opac` and `grid_int` that sets the number of grid lines horizontallly and vertically.

-Once we are done adding features we save the plot with `Graph.save()` and if we want to display it in the browser we first save and then use `Graph.save()`.
+Once we are done adding features we save the plot with `Graph.save()` and if we want to display it in the browser we first save and then use `Graph.display()`.

 Here is an example,